wntrblm/nox/docs/usage.rst

 Forcing the sessions backend
 ----------------------------

 You might work in a different environment than a project's default continuous integration settings, and might wish to get a quick way to execute the same tasks but on a different venv backend.
 For this purpose, you can temporarily force the backend used by **all** sessions in the current Nox execution by using ``-fb <backend>`` or ``--force-venv-backend <backend>``.
 No exceptions are made, the backend will be forced for all sessions run whatever the other options values and Noxfile configuration.
-Supported names are ``('none', 'virtualenv', 'conda', 'venv')``.
+Supported names are ``('none', 'uv', 'virtualenv', 'conda', 'mamba', 'venv')``.

 .. code-block:: console